-In physical therapy, BFR is used to enhance the recovery of injuries that limit the amount of exercise or weight that can be tolerated.
+In physical therapy, BFR enhances the recovery of injuries that limit the amount of exercise or weight that can be tolerated.

-In the fitness world, BFR can be used to increase muscle mass and strength in addition to a regular resistance training program.
+In the fitness world, BFR can increase muscle mass and strength in addition to a regular resistance training program.

-While BFR can be used for different purposes, research continues to refine a training protocol that seems to work across the board for both physical therapy and fitness.
+While BFR is used for many purposes, research is ongoing.
+Refining a training protocol that seems to work across the board for physical therapy and fitness is important.

 In the past, BFR has been done using blood flow restriction bands to limit blood flow while exercising.
 Unfortunately, elastic bands and belts don’t provide specific or reliable pressure to achieve the best results.

-Modern BFR is done using a pressurized blood flow restriction cuff which detects blood pressure and adjusts in real-time to maintain steady occlusion pressure and limit blood flow appropriately.
+Modern BFR uses a pressurized blood flow restriction cuff.
+It detects blood pressure and adjusts in real-time to maintain steady occlusion pressure and limit blood flow appropriately.